 Loss of income

 6. Consult Personal Injury Attorneys in Los Angeles

 Sometimes, personal injury claims don't have to reach the courts.
 Instead, you can agree on a settlement with the defendant and get the compensation that way.

 However, this will entail negotiations that could affect how much you get as compensation.
-California Personal Injury Attorneys know how to navigate these negotiations and help you get the best outcome.
+Attorneys know how to navigate these negotiations and help you get the best outcome.

-That said, having a Slip Fall Lawyer in Los Angeles will still benefit you should things have to go to court.
+That said, having a California Slip and Fall Accident Lawyers will still benefit you should things have to go to court.